 Passiontide is the week prior to Holy Week.
 It begins with Passion Sunday and ends when Palm Sunday is ushered in.
-Passion Sunday is the 5th week of Lent.
+Passion Sunday is the Fifth week of Lent.
 It marks a movement in the Liturgical Kalendar when we go from highly focusing on our sins, to highly focusing on the necessity of Christ Crucified for the redemption of our sins and those of the whole world.

 There is also the removal of the "Glory Be to the Father and to the The Son and to the Holy Ghost, as it was in the beginning, is now, and ever shall be, world without end.
 Amen" from the beginning of the Morning, Evening, and other prayers.
 (I.E. The Glory Be disappears from the Invitatory of the Offices.)
-After Wednesday of Holy Week the Glory Be disappears from everything, including after Canticles and Psalms.
+After Wednesday of Holy Week the Glory Be disappears from everything, including after Canticles and Psalms in Morning & Evening Prayer.
 This mounts to a building pressure so that by the time "God dies" on Good Friday, there is no Alleluia nor Glory be left to be said in the wake of sorrow.
-They do not return until The Easter Vigil, when Christ arises.
+There is no Glory Be as the darkness approaches.
+And we, like the Apostles, have fled from him, retreated, and performed treason by our sins.
+The Glory Be does not return until The Easter Vigil, when Christ arises.

 Passiontide ends with the Council of the Sanhedrin meeting to discuss how they will capture Jesus.
 Many have come to Mary looking for him, and have come to believe in him.
-Now the Passover feast approaches, foreshadowing Jesus' Passover on Maundy Thursday, and the Sanhedrin's Kangaroo Court on the night of Maundy Thursday, which is the beginning of Good Friday.
+Now the Passover feast approaches, foreshadowing Jesus' Passover on Maundy Thursday, and the Sanhedrin's kangaroo court on the night of Maundy Thursday, which is the beginning of Good Friday.